-The historicised spelling of the name »Gaechinger Cantorey« now refers both to the choir, widely recognised and recently transformed by Hans-Christoph Rademann since he became Akademie Director in 2013, and also to the the newly-formed baroque orchestra of the Internationale Bachakademie which performs alongside the choir.
-By deciding to have its own baroque orchestra and a choir formed of singers with practical, performing criteria in mind, the Bachakademie is forging a new path.
-The basic kind of sound, and at the same time the unique international selling point of this new approach underlies the Bachakademie’s decision to commission a historical replica of a chamber organ by the legendary organ builder and contemporary of Bach, Gottfried Silbermann.
-An original instrument by him has recently been discovered in Seerhausen, Saxony.
-As an example of the baroque sound, true to the original, this replica embodies the approach at the very heart of a Bachakademie of the future.
+By deciding to have its own baroque orchestra and a choir formed of singers with practical, performing criteria in mind, the Bachakademie has forged a new path.
+The fundamental sound and unique international selling point of this new approach is reflected in the Bachakademie’s decision to commission a historical replica of a chamber organ by the legendary organ builder and contemporary of Bach, Gottfried Silbermann, recently discovered in 2013 in Seerhausen, Saxony.
+Its ideal baroque sound, true to the original, embodies the approach at the very heart of the newly-formed ensembles.

 Gächinger Kantorei Stuttgart (1954 until 2016)

 Bach-Collegium Stuttgart (1965 until 2016)